- the COVID-19 variants

-For example, just when I thought that ongoing chest pain, shortness of breath and crushing fatigue were my biggest “normal” worries, this past winter those symptoms somehow faded into second place.
+For example, just when I thought that ongoing chest pain, shortness of breath and crushing fatigue were my biggest “normal” worries, this past winter those cardiac symptoms somehow faded into second place.
 I was far too busy focusing on debilitating new symptoms of persistent plantar fasciitis in my right heel.
 This is a repeat of an excruciatingly painful foot injury that ended my running life years ago.
-(See also: “Running Past”, my Runner’s World essay on becoming a former runner).
+(See also: “Running Past”, my Runner’s World essay on becoming a former runner after 19 years).

 But lately, I’ve started fretting about a brand new thing to worry about (on top of climate change, a sore heel and my poor zinnias) – and that brand new thing is shaking hands again.